mccurcio/mccurcio.github.io/_posts/data_science/2022-07-06-journalism-ds.md

 - Completely Randomized Study Design
 - Analysis of Variance (ANOVA)

 If you are collecting measurements at the same interval every time?
-Then you may want to investigate:
+Then you may want to **explore**:

 - Moving averages to smooth your data
 - Seasonality